 I first started coaching leaders and leading team building weekends in 1995.
 My work has been influenced by Marshall Rosenberg, Tony Robbins, Louise Hay, Dr. Wayne Dyer, Neale Donald Walsch, Deepak Chopra, Mantak Chia, David Deida, Caroline Myss, Justin Sterling, Werner Erhard, Buckminster “Bucky” Fuller, Alan Watts, and many others.
 Inspired in part by my Shoshone grandmother and indigenous heritage, I integrate the technologies of Councilship, as developed through my experiences with indigenous elders, and the Holographic Living Model™ into my work with individuals and organizations.
 My leadership consulting clients have included many industry leaders and mavericks, such as Paul Brainerd, the renowned software developer and philanthropist who revolutionized desktop publishing.

 I attended the US Coast Guard Academy, where I earned and maintained a Silver Star honor.
-As a platoon commander in my 3rd year, I approached leadership of my platoon newly, implementing an innovation on the existing top-down leadership structures, which resulted in outboard performance: as a result our platoon expanded previous performance and qualifications records, including a zero attrition rate.
+As a platoon commander in my 3rd year, I approached leadership of my platoon newly, implementing an innovation on the existing top-down leadership structures, as a result our platoon expanded previous performance and qualifications records, including a zero attrition rate.
 Through the Academy, I sailed from New England to Australia and to 32 other ports aboard the United States’ prized USCGC Eagle, a 295’ long tall ship.
 I taught navigation and led numerous teams, later serving aboard other traditional tall ships including the White Cloud and USS California.
 I am an avid sailor, and am passionate about the role tall ships can play in the world of imagination, education, connectivity and regeneration.

 I am a long-time contributor to the Burning Man community and disaster relief efforts since 2005, the same year that Hurricane Katrina hit the American South.
 I have been the driving creative energy behind the development of two dozen remarkable inventions, housing structures, community structures that have held space for more than one million people, art cars, mobile kitchens that can feed thousands of people per day, regenerative mobile bathrooms, and sculptures.
 I co-founded and co-directed Our Future Now, a three-year touring project for summer festivals that directly engaged with over 4.5 million people across the US, engaging them around regenerative practices, organic fair trade, and local human rights -- this created a grassroots groundswell, through large scale interactive art experiences at mainstream music festivals.